adtzlr/felupe/docs/README.md

 |  206763 |  10.4 s  |    42.5 s    |
 |  499125 |  28.1 s  |   313.1 s    |

 And now the big thing.
-Given a hyperelastic problem with a Neo-Hookean solid in combination with a $(\ìbm{u},p,J)$ mixed-field-formulation applied on a meshed unit cube out of eight-noded hexahedrons with 9x9x9=729 nodes (=2187 DOF) for nearly-incompressibility takes about 12 seconds per Newton-Rhapson iteration in scikit-fem whereas felupe does the same thing in whooping 0.3s!
+Given a hyperelastic problem with a Neo-Hookean solid in combination with a $(\bm{u},p,J)$ mixed-field-formulation applied on a meshed unit cube out of eight-noded hexahedrons with 9x9x9=729 nodes (=2187 DOF) for nearly-incompressibility takes about 12 seconds per Newton-Rhapson iteration in scikit-fem whereas felupe does the same thing in whooping 0.3s!
 See the table below:

 |   Nodes per axis (total) | displacement - DOF | felupe | scikit-fem |
 | ------------------------ | ------------------ | ------ | ---------- |